ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

 * MySql and PostgreSQL
 * Up to 64 tebibytes (TiB)
 * Automates and standardizes database clustering and replication
+* Serverless - on-demand, auto-scaling configuration
+* Provisioned - non-Serverless
+* Reader Endpoint for expected larged Read requests

 # DynamoDB
-* Streams - capture table activity and automatically trigger the Lambda function *
+* Streams - capture table activity and automatically trigger the Lambda function
+* Accelerator (DAX) - fully managed, HA, in-memory cache.
+Milliseconds to Microseconds.
+1 million+ response per second capable.

 # CloudWatch Logs/Alarms
 * Custom metrics can be created to restart EC2 instances, etc.
   * Standard resolution - every 1 minute
   * High resolution - faster, ec2 setting?
-* Unified CW Agent - enables you yo Collect log and metrics from **on-prem** servers
+* Unified CW Agent - enables you to Collect log and metrics from **on-prem** servers

 # Kinesis Data Streams
 * Durable, sequence processing.
 * Set of shards that has a sequence of data records, and each data record has a sequence number that is assigned by KDS
 ![Kinesis Data Streams](/diagrams/kinesis_data_streams.png)
-* UpdateShardCount and MergeShard are valid commands that increase and decrease, respectively, data capacity and cost
+* **UpdateShardCount** and **MergeShard** are valid commands that increase and decrease, respectively, data capacity and cost
+* A new shard iterator is returned by every **GetRecords** call (as _NextShardIterator_), allowing you to use in the next **GetRecords** requests (as _ShardIterator_)
+  * Shard iterators **expire** because you have not called **GetRecords** for more thatn 5 minutes, or because of some application freeze/restart.
+  * Increasing the write capacity assigned to the shard table can reduce share iterator expiries.

 # AWS Backup
 * Automated cross-account backup of resources (ebs, efs, ec2, FSx, RDS, DynamoDB, Aurora)